-- 1) A minimum of 100 youth, ages 5-18 will be served in the afterschool and summer enrichment program. - 2) 95% of the participants who attend the Club 3 days per week will be promoted to the next grade level as verified by end of year progress reports. - 3) An average of 50 members will participate in homework assistance Monday through Thursday during the school year. - 4) 100% of participants who are high school seniors will graduate.
+- 1) A minimum of 100 youth, ages 5-18 will be served in the afterschool and summer enrichment program. - 2) An average of 50 members will participate in homework assistance Monday through Thursday during the school year.

 Based on our review of program documentation and discussions with staff, program performance objectives were met and the agency was in compliance with contractual program objectives.